KrainskiL/CGE.jl/README.md

 ## Details of the framework

+Article containing details about 2.0+ release is available in pre-print: [A Multi-purposed Unsupervised Framework for Comparing Embeddings of Undirected and Directed Graphs](https://arxiv.org/abs/2112.00075)

+Additional experiments for undirected framework version based on [ABCD](https://github.com/bkamins/ABCDGraphGenerator.jl) graphs are available in: [Evaluating Node Embeddings of Complex Networks](https://arxiv.org/abs/2102.08275)

-Presented at [WAW2020](https://math.ryerson.ca/waw2020/) with publication in [Springer LNCS](https://www.springer.com/gp/book/9783030484774).
+There is also paper [A Scalable Unsupervised Framework for Comparing Graph Embeddings](https://math.ryerson.ca/~pralat/papers/2020_WAW-Scalable_Embeddings.pdf) presented at [WAW2020](https://math.ryerson.ca/waw2020/) with publication in [Springer LNCS](https://www.springer.com/gp/book/9783030484774).

-Detailed information can be found in the [paper](https://math.ryerson.ca/~pralat/papers/2020_WAW-Scalable_Embeddings.pdf).

 Framework version without landmarks (written in C) is available under: https://github.com/ftheberge/Comparing_Graph_Embeddings

 ## Installation

-The current version uses Julia 1.4.
-Install `CGE.jl` by running Julia, switching to package manager by pressing `]` and running:
+The current version uses Julia 1.6.
+Install `CGE.jl` by running Julia REPL, switching to package manager by pressing `]` and running:
 ```
 add https://github.com/KrainskiL/CGE.jl
 ```